stormpath/express-stormpath/docs/configuration.rst

 ---------------------

-When you configured Stormpath, you specified the Stormpath Application that you want to use (you did this by proving the HREF of the application).
+When you configured Stormpath, you specified the Stormpath Application that you want to use (you did this by providing the HREF of the application).
 This library will fetch the application and use it to perform all login, registration, verification and password reset functions.

 The Stormpath Application allows you to do a lot of other work, such as manually creating accounts and modifying your OAuth policy - plus much more!
-If you want to work with the Stormpath Application, you can reference it's object like this:
+If you want to work with the Stormpath Application, you can reference its object like this:

 .. code-block:: javascript